 }

-Listing 19-23: Implementing the Add trait on Millimeters to be able to add Millimeters to Meters
+Listing 19-23: Implementing the Add trait on Millimeters to add Millimeters to Meters

-To be able to add Millimeters and Meters, we specify impl Add<Meters> to set the value of the RHS type parameter instead of using the default of Self.
+To add Millimeters and Meters, we specify impl Add<Meters> to set the value of the RHS type parameter instead of using the default of Self.

-Default type parameters are used in two main ways:
+We use default type parameters in two main ways:

-To extend a type without breaking existing code.
+To extend a type without breaking existing code

-To allow customization in specific cases most users won’t need.
+To allow customization in specific cases most users won’t need

-The standard library’s Add trait is an example of the second purpose: most of the time, you’re adding two like types together, but it gives the ability for customizing beyond that.
+The standard library’s Add trait is an example of the second purpose: usually, you’ll add two like types, but the Add trait provides the ability for customizing beyond that.
 Using a default type parameter in the Add trait definition means you don’t have to specify the extra parameter most of the time.
-In other words, a little bit of implementation boilerplate isn’t needed, making it easier to use the trait.
+In other words, a bit of implementation boilerplate isn’t needed, making it easier to use the trait.

-The first purpose is similar, but in reverse: if we want to add a type parameter to an existing trait, we can give it a default to let us extend the functionality of the trait without breaking the existing implementation code.
+The first purpose is similar to the second but in reverse: if we want to add a type parameter to an existing trait, we can give it a default to let us extend the functionality of the trait without breaking the existing implementation code.

 Fully Qualified Syntax for Disambiguation: Calling Methods with the Same Name

-Nothing in Rust prevents a trait from having a method with the same name as another trait’s method, nor can it prevent us from implementing both of these traits on one type.
-It’s also possible to have a method implemented directly on the type with the same name as methods from traits as well!
+Nothing in Rust prevents a trait from having a method with the same name as another trait’s method, nor does Rust prevent us from implementing both traits on one type.
+It’s also possible to implement a method directly on the type with the same name as methods from traits.

-When calling methods with the same name, then, we need to tell Rust which one we want to use.
+When calling methods with the same name, we need to tell Rust which one we want to use.
 Consider the code in Listing 19-24 where we’ve defined two traits, Pilot and Wizard, that both have a method called fly.
-We then implement both traits on a type Human that itself already has a method named fly implemented on it.
+We then implement both traits on a type Human that already has a method named fly implemented on it.
 Each fly method does something different:

-Filename: src/main.rs
+src/main.rs

 trait Pilot {